nullvalue0/Dazzler-Snake/README.md

 I referenced the GDEMO application source for how to use the graphics routines, which in turns uses the GRAPHZ80 library.
 This was the original software library distributed with the Dazzler and simplifies things like pixel addressing, drawing lines and selecting colors.

-The game can be played for either one or two players.
+The game can be played in one or two player mode.
 It can take input from either the keyboard or joysticks.
 I am using a pair of [replica JS-1 joysticks](https://forum.vcfed.org/index.php?threads/cromemco-js-1-joystick-replica.1247727/).
 The joystick inputs get read in through a D+7A card using the default port configuration.
 The game also features sound, as the JS-1 each provide a speaker.
 The code for joystick input & sound I borrowed from the "GOTCHA" game originally distributed with the Dazzler.

 ![Snake running emulated in z80pack](https://github.com/nullvalue0/Dazzler-Snake/blob/main/snake_emulator.png?raw=true)